Definition and Symptoms

 Cerebral Palsy (CP) is the term used to describe a group of conditions that affect the movement of muscles and the posture of the body.
 The term comes from the area of the brain affected, 'cerebral' refers to the brain (cerebrum) and 'palsy' is the disorder of movement or posture.
-It is estimated that 1 in 400 babies born in the UK have a type of cerebral palsy.
+It is estimated that one in 400 babies born in the UK have a type of cerebral palsy.

 Cerebral palsy is an umbrella term to includes a whole range of severities and is individual in each child.
 Symptoms can include difficulties with walking, talking, eating or playing.
 More specifically: